prabhu43/cka-exam/artifacts/section-3/03-service.md

     # exposes port 80
     - protocol: TCP # Supported protocols: TCP(default), UDP, HTTP, PROXY, SCTP
       port: 80
-      targetPort: 9376
+      targetPort: 9376 # If this is a string, it will be looked up as a named port in the target Pod's container ports.
+If this is not specified, the value of the 'port' field is used (an identity map)
 ```
-- Kubernetes assigns this Service an IP address (sometimes called the "cluster IP"), which is used by the Service proxies
+- Kubernetes(service controller) assigns this Service an IP address (sometimes called the "cluster IP"), which is used by the Service proxies
 - controller for the Service selector continuously scans for Pods that match its selector, and then POSTs any updates to an Endpoint object also named “my-service”
 - Port definitions in Pods can have names, and you can reference these names in the `targetPort` attribute of a Service. using this, you can change the port numbers that Pods expose in the next version of your backend software, without breaking clients